daniel-isidro/hot_n_pop_song_machine/README.md

 weighted avg       0.90      0.90      0.90      6708
 ```

-# Conclusions

-Not a summary of the work.
-The problem was relevant, now with your work, what can you say about how the problem is solved?

 # Front-end

 The Github repository of the **front-end web app** of the project, that uses the **Streamlit** app framework and web hosting on **Heroku**, can be found **[here](https://github.com/daniel-isidro/heroku_hot_n_pop)**.
 Please visit this repository for further explanation.